Combined tight-binding and configuration interaction study of unfolded electronic structure of G-color center in Si: Structural properties and Theory model

 \subsubsection{Approximations for on-site ETB matrices}

 VCA modifies also on-site matrices as

-where $n_{\rm NNs}$ is the number of NNs, $i_\gamma$ is taken from equation~\eqref{VCA_off} , $j_\gamma/\sum_\gamma j_\gamma$ represents the weights of using different types of on-site ETB parameters for anions or cations, $\gamma\in\{\textup{Si},\textup{C}\}$; Einstein sum notation is used in the first two equations in Eq.~\eqref{VCA_on}. \\ Band offsets are incorporated into the model by adding on the main diagonal the following terms to on-site matrices
+where $n_{\rm NNs}$ is the number of NNs, $i_\gamma$ is taken from equation~\eqref{VCA_off} , $j_\gamma/\sum_\gamma j_\gamma$ represents the weights of using different types of on-site ETB parameters for anions or cations, $\gamma\in\{\textup{Si},\textup{C}\}$; Einstein sum notation is used in the first two equations in Eq.~\eqref{VCA_on}. \\ Band offsets are incorporated into the model by adding the following terms to the on-site matrices along the main diagonal

 where $\hat{I}$ is the identity matrix and $\xi\in\{\textup{Si},\textup{C}\}$.